 Director of Assessment

-One or two faculty members appoint by the Provost for their relevant areas of expertise
+One or two faculty members appointed by the Provost for their relevant areas of expertise

 The charge of this committee is to: